ShaaniArya/euler-idea-industrialpollution/code/readme.md

-**Copy and run the Load CSV cypher in Neo4j as per the file neo4j datasetup.txt**
+**Copy and run the Load CSV cypher in Neo4j as per the file "neo4j datasetup.txt"**

 **Once Neo4j DataSetup is complete, run below query to find yearwise disease, pollutant in all cities and possible industries responsible for it.**